-CCA will comply with discrimination laws and to insure discrimination does not occur or adversely affect the educational environment of students and employees.
-Sexual harassment in the educational environment may occur between students, administrators, faculty, staff, visitors, or other persons on campus or at college related activities.
+CCA will comply with discrimination laws and to ensure discrimination does not occur or adversely affect the educational environment of students and employees.
+Sexual harassment in the educational environment may occur between students, administrators, faculty, staff, visitors, or other persons on campus or at college-related activities.
 The range of behaviors may include but is not limited to:

 · sexual flirtation or prolonged staring